-Two investigators independently reviewed titles/abstracts using an online platform (Abstrackr) and full-text articles against pre-specified inclusion and exclusion criteria (Appendix A Table 1).
+Two investigators independently reviewed titles/abstracts using an online platform (Abstrackr)105 and full-text articles against prespecified inclusion and exclusion criteria (Appendix A Table 1).
 Disagreements were resolved through discussion and consensus or consultation with the other investigators.
-A list of excluded studies after full-text review including the reasons for exclusion is available in Appendix C.
+A list of excluded studies after full-text review, including the reasons for exclusion, is available in Appendix C.

-We included good and fair quality randomized controlled trials (RCTs), controlled clinical trials (CCTs), individual participant data meta-analyses and systematic reviews, and large cohort studies published in the English language that were conducted among women aged 21 years or older.
-Women under the age of 21 years were excluded on the basis that the current recommendation to screen for cervical cancer with cytology (Pap test) is among those aged 21 years or older.
-Women in high-risk populations (e.g., HIV-positive), those without a cervix or who have had a hysterectomy (including removal of the cervix), and pregnant women were excluded as these women may be managed differently with regards to cervical cancer screening.
-We also required studies to be conducted in primary care or other settings generalizable to primary care in countries categorized as "very high" on the 2014 Human Development Index as defined by the United Nations Development Program for greater applicability to the current cervical cancer screening practices in the United States.
+We included good- and fair-quality randomized, controlled trials (RCTs), controlled clinical trials (CCTs), individual participant data (IPD) meta-analyses and systematic reviews, and large cohort studies published in the English language that were conducted among women age 21 years or older.
+Women younger than age 21 years were excluded on the basis that the current recommendation to screen for cervical cancer with cytology (Pap test) applies to those age 21 years or older.
+Women in high-risk populations (e.g., women living with HIV), women without a cervix or who have had a hysterectomy (including removal of the cervix), and pregnant women were excluded, as these women may be managed differently with regards to cervical cancer screening.
+We also required studies to be conducted in primary care or other settings generalizable to primary care in countries categorized as "very high" on the 2014 Human Development Index,106 as defined by the United Nations Development Programme, for greater applicability to current cervical cancer screening practices in the United States.

-We required studies to evaluate hrHPV screening as a primary strategy using either the hrHPV test alone or in combination with cytology (cotesting or reflex cytology).
-Cervical cancer screening strategies that did not include a hrHPV test (e.g., primary cytology-based screening) or used a hrHPV test for a purpose other than primary screening (i.e., cytology with hrHPV triage of abnormal cytology) were excluded.
-For comparators, we included any cervical cancer screening test including cytology-based or other hrHPV screening strategies.
+We required studies to evaluate hrHPV screening as either the hrHPV test alone (primary screening) or in combination with cytology (cotesting).
+Cervical cancer screening strategies that did not include an hrHPV test (e.g., primary cytology-based screening) or used an hrHPV test for a purpose other than primary screening (i.e., cytology with hrHPV triage of abnormal cytology) were excluded.
+For comparators, we included any cervical cancer screening test, including cytology-based or other hrHPV screening strategies.
 Studies evaluating the comparative effectiveness of cytology-based screening strategies were excluded.

-For KQ1, we included studies if they reported on at least one of the following health outcomes, as defined by USPSTF procedures for evaluating potential benefits of screening: early detection of disease (CIN3+ or CIN2+), ICC, all-cause or cervical cancer mortality, and quality of life.
-Our focus on CIN3+ to define disease, in the absence of cervical cancer or mortality outcomes is based on natural history considerations discussed above.
-CIN can regress, regression rates are higher for CIN1 and CIN2 lesions, and the risk of developing cancer associated with lower grade lesions are considerably lower for CIN1/CIN2 than for CIN3.
+For KQ1, we included studies if they reported on at least one of the following health outcomes, as defined by USPSTF procedures for evaluating potential benefits of screening:107 early detection of disease (CIN2+ or CIN3+), ICC, all-cause or cervical cancer mortality, and quality of life.
+Our review focused on CIN3+ to define disease, in the absence of cervical cancer or mortality outcomes, based on natural history considerations discussed above.
+CIN regression rates are higher for CIN1 and CIN2 lesions, and the risk of developing ICC is considerably lower for CIN1/CIN2 than for CIN3.
 Cervical cancer is rare in screened populations, and cervical cancer mortality even more rare in this group.
-Disease detection in this review focuses on detection of CIN3+ cases, which includes both cancer and the category of intraepitheilial neoplasia that is most likely to lead to cancer if left untreated, and have a lower chance of resolving without treatment.
+Disease detection in this review focuses on detection of CIN3+ cases, which include both cancer and the category of intraepithelial neoplasia that is most likely to lead to cancer if left untreated, and have a lower chance of resolving without treatment.

-For KQ1, we used the following hierarchy of cervical cancer-related outcomes for data abstraction and analysis:
+For KQ1, we used the following hierarchy108 of cervical cancer-related outcomes for data abstraction and analysis:

-- Rank 1: Cervical cancer mortality - Rank 2: Cervical cancer morbidity/stage IB+ incidence - Rank 3: Cervical cancer incidence (including microinvasive) - Rank 4: Reduced CIN3+ incidence or p16 immunohistochemistry-associated high-grade squamous intraepithelial lesion incidence - Rank 5: Increased detection of CIN3+ (or CIN2+) - o More CIN3+ detection overall (cumulative CIN3+) - o More CIN2+ detection followed by less CIN3+ detection at subsequent screening (note: CIN2+ detection may include overdiagnosis) - Rank 6: Increased test positivity with increased, similar, or minimally reduced positive predictive value
+- Rank 1: Cervical cancer mortality - Rank 2: Cervical cancer morbidity/cancer stage IB+ incidence - Rank 3: Cervical cancer incidence (including microinvasive) - Rank 4: Reduced CIN3+ incidence or p16 immunohistochemistry-associated high-grade squamous intraepithelial lesion incidence109 - Rank 5: Increased detection of CIN3+ (or CIN2+) - More CIN3+ detection overall (cumulative CIN3+) - More CIN2+ detection followed by less CIN3+ detection at subsequent screening (note: CIN2+ detection may include overdiagnosis) - Rank 6: Increased test positivity with increased, similar, or minimally reduced positive predictive value